-Dual Credit US History: HIST 1302 U.S. History II - (1/2 credit) 11th grade
+Dual Credit US History: HIST 1302 U.S. History II - (1/2 credit)

-Prerequisite: Must meet eligibility requirements A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction period to the present.
+A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction period to the present.
 United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War, and post-Cold War eras.
 Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.
 3 credit hours.
-This course satisfies 1/2 credit of required high school US History credit and should be paired with HIST 1301 in the second semester.
+This course satisfies 1⁄2 credit of required high school US History credit and should be either paired with HIST 1301.
+HIST 1302 is always taken in the Fall Semester, while 1301 would be completed the previous summer or following Spring.
 Students completing HIST 1302 in fall semester are required to take the Texas End of Course Exam (EOC) for US History in the December testing administration.

-Dual Credit US History: HIST 1301 U.S. History I - (1/2 credit) 11th grade
+Dual Credit US History: HIST 1301 U.S. History I - (1/2 credit)

-Prerequisite: Must meet eligibility requirements A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
+A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
 United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
 Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economic change, immigration and migration, and creation of the federal government.
 3 credit hours.
-This course satisfies 1/2 credit of required high school US History credit and should be paired with HIST 1302 in the first semester.
+This course satisfies 1⁄2 credit of required high school US History credit and should be paired with HIST 1302.
+Students have the option to either take 1301 in the Summer or in the Spring, not Fall.
+Students taking dual credit US History are required to take the Texas End of Course Exam (EOC) for US History in the December testing administration.

-Dual Credit Government: GOVT 2305 Federal Government - (1/2 credit) 12th grade
+Dual Credit Government: GOVT 2305 Federal Government (1/2 credit)

-Prerequisite: Meet eligibility requirements Origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
+Origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
 3 credit hours.
 This course satisfies the high school requirement of Government.
+Dual Credit Government is typically paired with Dual Credit Economics for a full year credit.

-Dual Credit Elective: GOVT 2306 Texas Government - (1/2 credit) 12th grade
+Dual Credit Elective: GOVT 2306 Texas Government - (1/2 credit)

-Prerequisite: Meet eligibility requirements Origin and development of the Texas Constitution, structure and powers of the state and local government, federalism and inter-governmental relations, political participation, the election process, public policy and the political culture of Texas.
+Origin and development of the Texas Constitution, structure and powers of the state and local government, federalism and inter-governmental relations, political participation, the election process, public policy and the political culture of Texas.
 3 credit hours.
-This course satisfies 1⁄2 elective credit toward high school graduation.
+This course satisfies 1⁄2 elective credit toward high school graduation and is mandatory if working towards an Associates degree.

-Dual Credit Economics: ECON 2302 Principles of Microeconomics - (1/2 credit) 12th grade
+Dual Credit Economics: ECON 2302 Principles of Microeconomics - (1/2 credit)

-Prerequisite: Must meet eligibility requirements Analysis of the behavior of individual economic agents, including consumer behavior and demand, producer behavior and supply, price and output decisions by firms under various market structures, factor markets, market failures, and international trade.
-Prerequisite: Meet TSI collegereadiness standard for Reading and Writing; or equivalent.
+Analysis of the behavior of individual economic agents, including consumer behavior and demand, producer behavior and supply, price and output decisions by firms under various market structures, factor markets, market failures, and international trade.
 3 credit hours.
 This course fulfills the high school requirement for Economics.